unik-name/help-unikname/docs/3-unikname-connect/howto-get-unikname-trust-certificate-organization.md

 The @unikname for your organization must contain at least one letter and be longer than 6 characters.
 We suggest to choose one very close to your domain name but without the `.com` or without any other extension.

-Your @unikname is case, accent and separator insensitive like individual ones.
+Your @unikname is case, accent and hseparator insensitive like individual ones.
 That means that if you choose `my-saas-platform-101` then it's the same as `mySaaS_platform101` or `mysaasplatform*101`

 :::warning
 Choose your organization @unikname identifier wisely.
 Keep in mind that once created, this @unikname identifier will be permanently associated to your business and disclosed to the other users.